DCCoder90/dccoder90.github.io/src/pages/posts/2017/09/12-c-for-beginners-part-2.md

 tags:
   - "net"
   - "beginners"
-  - "c"
+  - "c#"
   - "tutorial"
 headerimage: "b4ab2-c-tutorial-for-absolute-beginner-360x240-1.jpg"
 ---

-In the [previous tutorial](http://dccoder.local/2017/09/c-for-beginners-part-1/) we covered some basic structure of a C# program and what it looks like.
+In the [previous tutorial](https://dccoder.com/posts/2017/09/10-c-for-beginners-part-1//) we covered some basic structure of a C# program and what it looks like.
 I would like to build upon that knowledge and cover some of the basic syntax of C#, some of this may be slightly repetitive from the previous tutorial but it is important to get this basic syntax down.

 # The Using Keyword